mschoene/SoCoA02/README.md

 python lgl_interpreter.py example_class.gsc

-This returns a value of about 0.96.
+This returns a value of about 0.96 for the sum of the densities.

 ## Tracing Functionality
+To trace the duration of the functions defined in lgl run:

 python lgl_interpreter.py example_trace.gsc --trace trace_file.log

 ## Pretty Reporting
-To see the number of calls, total and average run time of each of the lgl in the example trace run:
+To see the number of calls, total and average run time of each of the functions defined in lgl in the example_trace.gsc, run:

 python reporting.py trace_file.log